Meteosat Third Generation

 - Some 15 m high and 10 m in diameter, the Large Space Simulator – located at ESA's ESTEC technical center in the Netherlands – is cavernous enough to accommodate an upended double decker bus.
 Once the top and side hatches are sealed, high-performance pumps create a vacuum a billion times less dense than standard sea-level atmosphere, and this is held for weeks at a time during test runs.
 A Sun simulator shines intense light on the test item at the same time that liquid nitrogen is pumped through the walls to recreate the cold of space in the shade.

-Launch: A launch of the first MTG-I spacecraft is planned for early 2021 (Ref.
-18).
+Launch: A launch of the first MTG-I1 spacecraft on the Ariane 5 launcher is planned for the end of 2022.

 Orbit: Geostationary orbit at an altitude of ~35,786 km, the nominal longitude of MTG-I-1 is 0º.